 Dr. Dominic Bednar

-Dr. Dominic Bednar is a Presidential Postdoctoral Fellow at Arizona State University’s School for the Future of Innovation in Society and School of Sustainability and incoming Assistant Professor.
 His research examines the institutional barriers of energy poverty recognition and response in the United States and explores the spatial, racial/ethnic, and socioeconomic patterns of residential energy affordability, consumption, and efficiency.
-His research also explores equitable and just pathways towards decarbonization and clean energy workforce development in Black and Brown communities.
-His body of work promotes ongoing policy analysis and program evaluations to improve community health and to effectuate a just energy transition.
+Their research also explores equitable and just pathways towards decarbonization and clean energy workforce development in Black and Brown communities.
+His body of work promotes ongoing policy analysis and program evaluations to improve community health and to

-He completed his Ph.D. in Environment and Sustainability at the University of Michigan’s School for Environment and Sustainability concentrating on Energy Justice.
+effectuate a just energy transition.
 Dr. Bednar holds a BS in Civil Engineering from the University of Maryland and a MS in Natural Resources and Environment (Sustainable Systems) from the University of Michigan.
 He has been recognized as an Imagining America Publicly Active Graduate Education Fellow (PAGE), Fulbright Scholar, Ford Foundation Predoctoral Fellow, Bouchet Graduate Honor Society member, Rackham Merit Fellow, and GEM Fellow.

 Dr. Sergio Castellanos Rodriguez